ECEHive/hive-scheduler/README.md

 ## Structure

-- `apps/` Seperate applications.
+- `apps/` Separate applications.
 For example, the client and the API.
 - `packages/` Shared code between applications.

 ## Setup